krorvik/pg-op-gke-quickstart/README.md

 $ kubectl apply -f manifests/postgresql-operator-default-configuration.yaml
 ```

+If the last one fails, wait a little and try again.

-At this point clusters can be created.
+When the last one succeeds, you should see a pod postgres-operator-<id> running, and at this point clusters can be created.
 See the examples/rldemo files for examples.

 # Cluster ops